-- Nominations for next Vice Program Chair are communicated to Steering Committee Chair.
+- Program Chair of HOST in year x is promoted to General Chair of HOST in year x + 1 unless he/she declines. - Vice Program Chair of HOST in year x is promoted to Program Chair of HOST in year x + 1 unless he/she declines. - Nominations for next Vice Program Chair are communicated to Steering Committee Chair.
 Steering Committee Chair provides consolidated feedback to HOST OC during OC meeting/dinner to agree on next Vice Program Chair. - Awards Chair is determined by Program Chair with SC approval after the accepted paper and demos are finalized.
-Awards Chair should not have COI with best paper candidates.
+Awards Chair should not have COI with best paper candidates or demos.
 Award chair must remain anonymous until the moment of award announcement.
 The award chair must be different each year. - All other positions can be discussed at the OC meeting/dinner.
-If some positions are not filled during the OC meeting/dinner, these will be filled by the General, Program, and Vice Program Chairs, with SC approval. - All new chair and co-chair positions must be approved by the SC.
+If some positions are not filled during the OC meeting/dinner, these will be filled by the General, Program, and Vice Program Chairs, with SC approval.